Kevin T. Vaughan

 Associate Professor of Biological Sciences, Department of Biological Sciences

-Office: 057 Galvin Life Science Center
+Office: 057 Galvin Life Sciences Center

 Prof. Vaughan’s cell biology laboratory focuses on mitosis, the division of a cell into two genetically-identical daughter cells.
 For stem cells, the decision whether they will remain a stem cell or change into a more differentiated cell type occurs during mitosis.
 One daughter cell might remain a stem cell in order to generate more stem cells in the future while the other could become the specific cell required to repair injury or replace cells in the tissue.